 With over 500 learning spaces (classrooms, labs, etc.) at 10 different campus and center locations, supporting classroom technology is a complex task.
 Learning spaces are organized into three (3) levels, based upon the room structure, seating counts, and available technologies.

-Level I – There are 462 standard Level I Learning Spaces at SLCC.
-These classrooms, conference rooms, and computer labs have a minimum standard of instructional technology available for instructor and student use.
+These learning spaces have a minimum standard of instructional technology available for instructor and student use.
 The design of these rooms emphasizes faculty/student interaction and collaborative group work, with a technical infrastructure emphasizing the concept of “Bring Your Own Device” [BYOD].
 Designs vary depending on usage, but most rooms typically incorporate a teaching podium or lectern, multiple display options on the walls (projection screens and/or flat-panel displays), advanced video/audio switching, sound systems with amplifiers and speakers, enhanced wireless connectivity for mobile devices, and Extron control systems for remote monitoring and troubleshooting.

-Level II – There are 10 Level II, or “Flex”, Learning Spaces at SLCC.
 These “Flex” spaces contain most of the technologies found in the standard Level I rooms, with the addition of furnishings and equipment to enhance the flexibility of the learning space.
 Mobile tables and chairs, enhanced wireless capabilities, interactive videoconferencing (IVC) equipment, and multiple display options are some of the features of these rooms.
+Additional (20) flex learning spaces are scheduled to be available in 2016 and 2017.

 For all other questions, contact: